harper-he/Python/Scrapy/Peacock/README.md

 Expand the number of platforms on our product.
 Netflix, Hulu etc. NBC streaming content called Peacock.
 Compared to our competitors, we didn’t have enough platforms/

 Task:
 Index all Peacock URLs and scrape them for relevant content to populate our platform.

+Challenges:
-Challenges: 1.
-First time using Scrapy & First time scrape the whole website other than single page 2.
-The structure of Peacock is different from other platforms, not json but javascrpit
+1. First time using Scrapy & First time scrape the whole website other than single page
+2. The structure of Peacock is different from other platforms, some data are stored as in javascrpit other than json.

 1. Read the tutorial & Review previous scrapers to understand the work process
 2. Use samples to test the code, save time